-Heather has developed curriculum and choreography on “positive body image and healthy self esteem for young women” through dance, and founded San Diego’s first Women in Hip Hop Conference (2007).
+Heather has developed curriculum and choreography on “positive body image and healthy self-esteem for young women” through dance and founded San Diego’s first Women in Hip Hop Conference (2007).
 She has trained at Culture Shock Dance Center, the Academy of Performing Arts, and Evoke Dance Theatre in San Diego, with Allan Frias (of So You Think You Can Dance) at Dance Mission in San Francisco, ODC Dance Commons, UC Berkeley, and Yanis Marshall in San Francisco and Vegas in the styles of; Hip Hop, Jazz, Modern, Contemporary, Dancehall, African, Burlesque and Ballet.
-She has performed professionally in Oregon, Oakland, CA and San Diego in numerous Hip Hop, Dancehall/Island Fusion, and Burlesque shows with Dance Northwest, Breakdown Dance Co., Bodywerk Dance, and Eveoke Dance Theatre.
+She has performed professionally in Oregon, Oakland, CA, and San Diego in numerous Hip Hop, Dancehall/Island Fusion, and Burlesque show with Dance Northwest, Breakdown Dance Co., Bodywerk Dance, and Eveoke Dance Theatre.